 What happens if you don't descale your coffee maker?

-- The coffee won't be hot enough when you take your first sip.
+- Your coffee won't be hot enough to enjoy.

-All things that come in contact with coffee grinds or beans are exposed to these oils and need to be cleaned regularly.
-Some of these parts include: carafes, brew chambers, exit needles/spouts, portafilter baskets, and grinder burrs.
+There are several coffee machine components that come into contact with coffee grinds or beans, and that are exposed to coffee oils, that need to be cleaned regularly.
+Those parts include carafes, brew chambers, portafilter baskets and grinder burrs.

 What happens if you don’t clean your coffee maker?